Abel Estanislao

-Abel Estanislao (born May 19, 1995 in Marikina, Philippines) is a Filipino actor and model.
-He is notable in Teen Gen as Jose Vicente "JV" Cortez and one of three member in 3Logy Band.
+Abel Estanislao (born May 19, 1995, in Marikina, Philippines) is a Filipino actor and model.
+He is notable in Teen Gen as Jose Vicente "JV" Cortez and one of three members in the 3Logy Band.
 He is an Argentine-Filipino.

 Career

 Abel Estanislao started his acting career when he landed the role of Jose Vicente "JV" Cortez in the youth oriented series of GMA Network called Teen Gen where he was paired with Sunyee Maluche, also a newcomer.
 Since then, he has appeared in a number of television dramas with his home network, GMA7.

 It has been said that Estanislao's looks have a resemblance to veteran Filipino actor Ping Medina.
 Estanislao is the nephew of actor Jay Ilagan, husband of actress Amy Austria; and he is also the distant relative of actors Janno Gibbs and Dexter Doria.

 In 2014, Estanislao became a member of musical trio 3logy, along with his Teen Gen co-star and best friend and "older brother" Jeric Gonzales and Jak Roberto.
 Their first song is the revival of Jolina Magdangal's hit Maybe It's You.